Art-A-Hack/art-a-hack.github.io/app/_teams/2016/metaverse-art-gallery.md

 	<figcaption>[[This will be replaced with the correct video]]</figcaption>
 </figure>

 As of August 2016 the project is being supported by the Altspace Developer Initiative.
-The grant will allow Samuel to work alongside a developer towards the project, now titled “Cultvr.Space”.
+The grant will allow team lead Samuel Arsenault-­Brassard to work alongside a developer towards the project, now titled “Cultvr.Space”.
 Progress and updates will be available on the project’s [new site](http://cultvr.space/).